Cambodian Uprising (1840–1841): Aftermath of Ang Em's defection

 Chaophraya Bodindecha was greatly alarmed by the news of developments in Battambang and hurriedly took off from Bangkok with Siamese armies January 1840 to Battambang.
 At Battambang, Bodindecha conducted a survey on the losses.
 He found out that Ang Em had taken with him 181 officialdom families, 503 families of inhabitants of Battambang and also 319 families of inhabitants of Moung Ruessei.
 119 families and some officials remained in Battambang.
 Bodindecha made Phra Phitakbodin Som (conspirator of Ang Duong's plot) the interim governor of Battambang.
 Phra Narinyotha Nong was made the interim Palat or vice-governor of Battambang.

 Defection of Ang Em, who had taken virtually all the manpower and resources with him to join Vietnam, had a devastating effect for the Siamese.
 Battambang, serving as the buffer zone between Central Siam and Cambodia since the late eighteenth century, was then completely exposed.
 Cambodian or Vietnamese invasion could happen anytime.
 Northern Khmer troops of 4,300 men conscripted from Khukhan, Surin, Sankha and Sisaket arrived in Battambang but Bodindecha could not station them in Battambang due to food shortage so he had to send these Northern Khmer men out to guard at Siemreap, Muong Reussei and Kampong Preah, the area surrounding Battambang instead, while Bodindecha himself would rehabilitate Battambang.

-Minh Mạng ordered executions of ten Battambang officials at Phnom Penh, whereas Ang Em and Palat Ros were sent to Huế.
-Phraya Palat Ros was executed at Huế, while Ang Em was imprisoned.
+Ang Em and Palat Ros were sent to Huế.
+Ang Em was imprisoned.
 Neak Neang Ros, mother of Ang Em and Ang Duong, whom Ang Em had taken with him from Battambang, was put under house arrest in Saigon.
 Ang Phim, son of Ang Em, was also imprisoned in Saigon.
-Minh Mạng has no intentions of restoring the Cambodian monarchy.
-His goal was to integrate Cambodia politically and culturally into Vietnam.